Yes. SFHS selects students with varying academic abilities, from those who are gifted to students who have not yet reached their academic potential.

 Applications do not carryover from previous years.
 Your student will need to complete a new application process and provide new supplemental materials.
 It is important to see the student’s progress year after year.

 The Spartan Scholars Award is a merit-based scholarship for the top 10 scores on the Entrance Exam for incoming freshman.
 All other scholarships are made on the basis of demonstrated need.
 No adjustments are made based on athletic merit.

 Yes.
 SFHS offers tuition assistance to families that might not otherwise afford an SFHS education, as well as families that are experiencing temporary financial difficulties.
-During the 2020-2021 year, we awarded financial aid and scholarships of over $600,000.
-Approximately 20% of the SFHS community benefit from some amount of tuition assistance.
+Currently, 23% of our students receive SFHS tuition assistance averaging $3,500.

 St. Francis High School awards financial aid based on a family’s demonstrated financial need in accordance with guidelines established by FACTS.
 If you have any questions about financial aid, please call the Business Office at (630) 668-5800 for more details.
 Most importantly, do not allow your financial situation to deter you from applying to SFHS.